git-no/obsidian-markdown-file-suffix/README.md

 -   Search for this plugin
 -   Click Install
 -   Once installed, close the community plugins window and activate the newly installed plugin

+This project is licensed, the [license information are here](./LICENSE).